SharkEzz/provisiond/README.md

 ### Configuration

-> The configuration is currently only supported when executing provisiond from
-> the CLI, not from the REST API

 provisiond allow you to define global configuration for your deployments.

 As of now, a very little options are configurable globally: